Qziem/reason-react-document-title/README.md

 ```

 Changing title prop will affect on document.title automatically.

-If the component is unmounted, the document.title value will be set to empty string.
+When component is unmounted, document.title value will be set to empty string.

+If find any problems or have improvement idea, feel free to create issue on github :)